Reluctant Interaction Modeling: Numerical studies

 We can control the degree to which the interaction signal can be explained by main effects by choosing the proportion of nonzero elements of $\gamma^\ast$ correspond to interactions between main effects that are ancestors/descendants of each other versus not.
 We consider three scenarios: (a) almost all interactions can be explained by main effects; (b) approximately half of the interactions can be explained by main effects; and (c) a very limited amount of interactions can be explained by main effects.
 These three scenario correspond to three cases where the {\em main-effect-interaction-ratio},

 is large, medium, and small.
-For each value of MIR, we generate the response $\y$ using \eqref{eq:true_repa} with the zero-mean additive noise $\varepsilon$ generated according to the signal-to-noise ratio $\frac{\norm{\X \theta^\ast}^2 + \norm{\W \gamma^\ast}^2}{n\sigma^2} \in \left\{ 0.5, 1, 2, 3, 4 \right\}$.
-We generate $n = 100$ samples in each simulation setting, and in Figure \ref{fig:binary} we report the prediction error of various methods (averaged over $100$ repetitions).
-In particular, we compare the performance of the following methods: \begin{itemize} \item The all pairs lasso (APL) with tuning parameter selected by cross-validation.
-We use the \texttt{R} package \texttt{glmnet} to implement APL. \item Interaction Pursuit (IP) by \citet{2016arXiv160508933F}. \item The main effects lasso (MEL) with tuning parameter selected by cross-validation. \item Oracle: Least squares estimate with an oracle knowledge of true support. \item sprinter, as in Algorithm \ref{alg:first}, with lasso using main effects and squared effects in Step 1.
-We use cross-validation in Step 1 before going to subsequent steps, and an additional cross-validation is used in Step 2 and 3 together to select the final model.
-Both lasso fits are implemented using \texttt{glmnet}. \end{itemize}
+We would expect sprinter to perform especially well when $\mathrm{MIR}$ is large.
+For each value of MIR, we generate the response $\y$ using \eqref{eq:true_repa} with the zero-mean additive noise $\varepsilon$ generated according to the signal-to-noise ratio $\frac{\norm{\X \theta^\ast}^2 + \norm{\W \gamma^\ast}^2}{n\sigma^2} \in \left\{ 0.3, 0.5, 1, 1.5, 2, 2.5, 3\right\}$.
+We generate $n = 100$ samples in each simulation setting, and in Figure \ref{fig:binary} we report the prediction error (on another $n = 100$ testing samples) of various methods (averaged over $50$ repetitions).
+In particular, we compare the performance of the following methods: \begin{itemize} \item The all pairs lasso (\texttt{APL}) with tuning parameter selected by cross-validation.
+We use the \texttt{R} package \texttt{glmnet} to implement APL. \item \texttt{sprinter}, as in Algorithm \ref{alg:first}, with lasso using main effects and squared effects in Step 1.
+In Step 2, we use the ``top-$m$ approach'' as in \eqref{eq:Ihat_m} with $m = \lceil n / \log(n) \rceil$.
+We use a two-dimensional cross-validation to select $(\lambda_1, \lambda_3)$, the tuning parameter pair for the lasso in Step 1 and Step 3, respectively.
+Both lasso fits are implemented using \texttt{glmnet}. \item The main effects lasso (\texttt{MEL}) with tuning parameter selected by cross-validation. \item \texttt{SIS and Lasso}: We use sure independence screening \citep{fan2008sure} on all main effects and interactions, and fit the lasso on the selected candidate features. \item Interaction Pursuit (\texttt{IP}) by \citet{2016arXiv160508933F}. \end{itemize}

 As MIR gets small, the performance of MEL worsens relative to other methods that model interactions.
-The performance of sprinter is favorable in comparison with APL, MEL, and IP.
+The performance of sprinter is favorable in comparison with other methods, especially when most of the signal can be well captured by main effects (as expected by the design of $\mathrm{MIR}$).
+The third panel shows that APL achieves favorable performance compared with other methods when the signal is sufficiently strong and concentrated primarily in pure interactions.
+As we will see in subsequent simulation studies, the performance advantage of sprinter over APL is more pronounced when $p$ is much larger.

+Furthermore, Figure~\ref{fig:binary_nnzi} shows that the relationship between the number of selected interactions and the prediction error in the above three settings where the signal-to-noise ratio is 2.
+We observe that compared with IP, sprinter attains smaller prediction error using similar numbers of selected interactions.
+Compared with APL, sprinter selected a leaner set of interactions while achieving favorable prediction error (except in the last setting) .